 - Optional links to the highlight’s exact location or tweet

-- Any personal notes attached, labeled as “Initial thought or note on”
+- Any personal notes attached, labeled as “Reflection”

 This structured formatting makes it easy to visually parse each highlight and reflect on it within Obsidian.